andre-ls/dactory/Field_Specifications/Orders/Guitar_Color.md

 - Field Name: Guitar Color
 - Parent Table: Orders
 - Shared By: Guitar Colors
 - Description: Color of the Body of the Guitar being produced.
-It contains an ID of the respective color on the Guitar Colors Table.
+It contains the ID of the respective color on the Guitar Colors Table, where further details may be found.
+It should be defined at the ordering, and once the production started, it cannot be changed.

 ## Physical Elements